ONLYOFFICE/office-js-api/Word/ApiFormBase/Methods/GetTextPr.md

 # GetTextPr

-Returns the text properties from the current form.
-Used if possible for this type of form.
+Returns the text properties from the current form.*Used if possible for this type of form*

 ## Syntax